shahroudy/NTURGB-D/README.md

 # "NTU RGB+D" Action Recognition Dataset & "NTU RGB+D 120" Action Recognition Dataset
-#### (Information and sample codes for "NTU RGB+D" dataset and "NTU RGB+D 120" dataset)
+### Information and sample codes for "NTU RGB+D" dataset and "NTU RGB+D 120" dataset

 "NTU RGB+D" is a large-scale dataset for human action recognition.
 It is introduced in our CVPR 2016 paper [[PDF]](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shahroudy_NTU_RGBD_A_CVPR_2016_paper.pdf).

-"NTU RGB+D 120" is the extended version of "NTU RGB+D".
+"NTU RGB+D 120" is the extended version of the "NTU RGB+D" dataset.
 It is introduced in our TPAMI 2019 paper [[PDF]](https://doi.org/10.1109/TPAMI.2019.2916873).

 ### How to access the datasets

-Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more info about obtaining the "NTU RGB+D" and "NTU RGB+D 120" datasets.
+Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more information about obtaining the "NTU RGB+D" and "NTU RGB+D 120" datasets.

-### Structure of the datasets
+### Structures of the datasets

 "NTU RGB+D" and NTU RGB+D 120" datasets contain 56,880 and 114,480 action samples, repsectively.
 Both datasets include 4 different modalities of data for each sample:
 * RGB videos